mbwatson/npm-link-demo/README.md

 ```

 > **Note**<br>
-easily undo this link with `npm unlink ../example-module`.
+linking is easily undone with `npm unlink ../example-module`.

-now let's see what we see.
+now let's see what we see when we run our script.

 - `npm start`